 The International Management program starts in the winter term.
 Application via Hochschulstart (DOSV) is not necessary.

-Online application for the program is possible from May 2 to July 15 via the Primuss applicant portal of THI.
+Registration for the study program starts on May 2 for the winter semester.
+Online application is possible via the Primuss applicant portal of THI.

-Find more details about the application process at the THI here.
+Find more details about the application process at THI here.

 Applicants must be fluent in English.